You can sign up now for partial-season CSA Farm Shares!

 - Grandin Village Community Market, Roanoke

-Saturdays from 8 to 12, Mid-April through October
+Saturdays from 8 to 12, April 26th through October

 Westover Ave. behind Roanoke Natural Foods